Mstch/giao/README.md

 the test cases are 64~64k bytes that 5462 bytes on average protobuf message
 SyncStd means use net/rpc with default codec and just for Compared
-the detail of this bench please move to [test/bench](test/bench)
+the detail of this bench please move to [test/bench](test/bench) "1C,16C" means open how many client to test
 benchmark platform :
 - CPU: 2.2 GHz Intel Core i7
 - Memory: 16 GB 1600 MHz DDR3